graphsense/graphsense-blocksci/README.md

                         only blocks with height smaller than this value are included; a negative index counts back from the end (default -1)
+  -f, --force           exchange rates are only available up to the previous
+                        day.
+Without this option newer blocks are automatically discarded.

 GraphSense - http://graphsense.info
 ```